BrisaGonzal/osticket-prereqs/README.md

 Default email (receives email from customers)

  Fill in Admin user info and create a password.
+Do not click install yet.
 </p>
 <br />
 </p>